-Located on the outer edge of the city, the ibis Brussels Centre Châtelain is a chic hotel with a modern vibe.
-The rooms at this establishment are on the smaller side, making this an ideal stay for backpackers and solo travellers.
+The Ibis Brussels Centre Châtelain is a chic hotel with a modern vibe.
+The rooms at this establishment are on the smaller side, making this an ideal stay for solo travellers.
 Offering a laundry service and tour and ticket assistance, the hotel also provides breakfast for an extra fee.
-Guests staying here have multiple attractions on their doorstep, such as the European Parliament Building, the Royal Museum of Fine Arts of Belgium and the Museum of Musical Instruments.
-After a long day of exploring the city, finish off with a visit to the hotel bar and lounge.
+You’ll have several attractions on your doorstep, such as the European Parliament building, the Royal Museums of Fine Arts of Belgium and the Musical Instrument Museum.
+After a long day of exploring the city, finish off with a Belgian beer in the bar.

-Hotel de Fierlant is a quaint and modern hotel in central Brussels.
+Hotel de Fierlant is a comfortable, modern hotel in central Brussels.
 This homely accommodation has 40 rooms, with options ranging from a twin and double room to a standard apartment with two bedrooms.
 With a breakfast buffet included in the price, travelling families will particularly enjoy this hotel as it also provides cribs for small children and welcomes pets.
-When ready for sightseeing, take a short walk to Porte de Hal and Notre Dame de la Chapelle, a 12th-century Catholic church that is still active to this day.
+Take a short walk to Porte de Hal and Notre Dame de la Chapelle, a 12th-century Catholic church that is still active.

-Located in the heart of the city, the MEININGER Hotel features bright and spacious rooms that will make you feel like you are at home.
-Whether you are travelling alone or with family, the guest rooms come in a range of sizes, and for an extra fee, pets are allowed to stay.
-This hotel also offers bike rentals, perfect if you want to see the city in a more fast-paced way and immerse yourself like a resident.
-If biking is not your chosen path, the Comte de Flandre/Graaf van Vlaanderen station is a short walk away.
+For a reasonably priced stay in the heart of Brussels, book the Meininger Hotel.
+It features bright and spacious rooms, including twins, doubles and family suites, plus a 10-person dorm.
+For an extra fee, pets are allowed to stay.
+This hotel also offers bike rentals – perfect if you want to explore the city like a local.
+If biking is not for you, the Comte de Flandre station is a short walk away.

-The tranquil, Japanese-inspired Yadoya Hotel sits within the city centre of Brussels and has a variety of serene, modern rooms and luxury suites.
-Breakfast is available in the form of a breakfast buffet or off an à la carte menu.
-Transportation is at your doorstep, with the Yser/Ijzer station located nearby.
-Also, you are a quick 20-minute walk away from the Royal Palace of Brussels and Brussels Park.
-Pets are not allowed.
+The tranquil, Japanese-inspired Yadoya Hotel sits within the city centre of Brussels.
+Chic rooms (that wouldn’t look out of place at interior shop Muji) offer super-fast wifi and complimentary toiletries.
+Breakfast is available in the form of a buffet or off an à la carte menu.
+Transportation is on your doorstep, with the Yser station nearby.
+Also, you are a quick 20-minute walk from the Royal Palace of Brussels and Brussels Park.